SMTG-Bham/sumo/docs/source/sumo-dosplot.rst

     p = #D93B2B

 The element is specified in square brackets, with the orbitals and their colours listed beneath.
-The supported colour idenifiers include hex codes, rgb values or any other format supported by matplotlib.
+The supported colour identifiers include hex codes, rgb values or any other format supported by matplotlib.

 To use your own custom colours, simply create your own config file in the current directory (e.g. ``my_colours.conf``) and use the ``--config`` option to read in your settings.
 For example::